Moving from children's services to adult social care

 When you turn 18 years old you will be classed as an adult, this will mean changes to the way you receive support from a variety of professionals and organisations.
-In Telford and Wrekin, we are committed to supporting our young people, their families and carers through this transition to ensure you get the best service you can.
+In Telford and Wrekin, we are committed to supporting our young people, their families and carers in preparing for adulthood to ensure you are supported to be independent.

 What happens next?

-When you are referred to Adult Social Care we will complete a Person Centred Plan with you to identify what your aims are for the future, what you would like to achieve and who can help you with this.
-This will be the start of your transition process Care Act Assessment.
-To find out more you can read the Care Act Assessment information page.
+Your allocated worker from adult social care will complete a Person Centred Plan with you to identify what your aims are for the future, what you would like to achieve and who can help you with this.
+This will be the start of your preparation to adulthood which will include a Care Act Assessment, if you need support from adult social care, view information about the Care Act assessment.

-Everyone is entitled to an assessment; this will be your document and should reflect your wishes, needs and desired outcomes.
+Everyone is entitled to a Care Act assessment; this will be your document and should reflect your strengths, wishes, and desired outcomes.

 What support will I receive?

-As part of your assessment, we will establish if you meet the Care Act eligibility criteria for care and support.
-For more information you can view our Eligibility Criteria information page.
+As part of your assessment, we will establish if you meet the Care Act eligibility criteria for care and support, view information about the eligibility criteria to receive adult care and support.

 As a result of your assessment you may be offered information, advice or be referred to another agency that we think will be able to help you; this is to ensure your needs are being met.
 If you are happy with this then we will close your record but you can come back to us again at any time.

-Once you turn 18 years old, if you chose to stay in education then we will support your Education and Health Care Plans (EHCP).
-You may already have an EHCP before you turn 18 years old, but the support you receive from Social Services will change as you may be assessed under the Care Act.
+Once you turn 18 years old, if you chose to stay in education we will support your Education and Health Care Plans (EHCP).
+You may already have an EHCP before you turn 18 years ld, but the support you receive will change as you may be assessed under the Care Act.